rohitrmd/multi-agent-supervisor-system/README.md

    - Image Generation Agent: Handles image creation requests
    - Text Overlay Agent: Adds text to images
    - Background Removal Agent: Removes image backgrounds

+The graph visualization above shows:
+- The initial entry point (START) connecting to the Supervisor
+- The Supervisor node which coordinates all task agents
+- Task agent nodes for specific image processing operations
+- The potential paths through the system based on user requests

 ### Key LangGraph Features Used